LukasMurdock/LukasMurdock.github.io/_posts/2023-01-25-mu-capstone.md

 - Marketing Plan: Greenlee
 - Prototype and Beta App: Bailey-Van Kuren

 On the first day, they put us into groups to come up with a list of names, without much explanation.
-The name and logo they’ve used for two years was denied by legal.
+The name and logo they had used for two years was denied by legal.

 Items on the syllabus include:
 - Market analysis presentation (Mon, Feb 27 – Wed, Mar 1)